SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The fact that it's hidden by the steep cliffs and takes a little more effort to get here means that fewer people tend to explore this beach.
 It's one of the reasons that nude sunbathers love it here.

 No matter the temperature, you will find at least a handful of naked people here.
 They aren't shy either.
-Some like to stroll around the beach area without clothing, talk with their friends, and hang out in addition to sunbathing.
+Some like to stroll around the beach area, talk with their friends, and hang out in the nude.

 But, keep in mind there usually aren't very many people here, so you will still have plenty of spots to photograph the Golden Gate Bridge without any nude people getting in the way.

-Most of the clothing-optional people on the beach tend to stick to the north end as this section is even more secluded—just something to keep in mind during your stay here.
+Most of the clothing-optional people on the beach tend to stick to the north end, as this section is even more secluded—just something to keep in mind during your visit.

 Technically, local regulations do not allow nudity in San Francisco anymore, but as far as I know, no one is bothering the nude sunbathers here.